 Not even within the movies themselves.

 I am excited about this new series on some level.
 Visually the series is gorgeous.
-We’re getting the full theatrical treatment here, and you can really tell they’re throwing Game of Thrones levels of resources at this show right out of the gate.
+We’re getting the full theatrical treatment for male impotence using generic viagra here, and you can really tell they’re throwing Game of Thrones levels of resources at this show right out of the gate.

 But I’m also hedging from fully committing to it.
 That’s because I’m not sure I can trust this show.
 Yes, they’ve clearly done some work to make sure that the reality of it feels rich and deep.
 It also seems to have a healthy sense of appreciation and reverence for the source material.
 In that aspect, it reminds me of yet another early 2000s series that began strong, only to be a let down in the end: Battlestar Galactica.